-18) A molecule consisting of a long chain of glucose monomers linked by covalent bonds that serves as an energy source for plants and animals would be which of the following?
+- 18) A molecule consists of a long chain of glucose monomers linked by covalent bonds and serves as an energy source for plants and animals.
+Which of the following would describe this molecule?

+- A) polysaccharide

+- B) oligosaccharide

+- C) monosaccharide

+- D) sucrose